Advanced S3QL Features¶

 Snapshotting vs Hardlinking¶

 Snapshot support in S3QL is inspired by the hardlinking feature that is offered by programs like rsync or storeBackup.
 These programs can create a hardlink instead of copying a file if an identical file already exists in the backup.
-However, using hardlinks has two large disadvantages:
+However, using hardlinks has disadvantages:

 S3QL snapshots do not have these problems, and they can be used with any backup program.